Chern character for torsion-free ample groupoids: Atiyah transfer

-In general, given a subsequence $l'_1, \ldots, l'_{m'}$ of $l_1, \ldots, l_m$, we can iterate the above construction, dropping one index at a time, to get a map of zigzags $H_{l'_1 \cdots l'_{m'}} \to H_{l_1 \cdots l_m}$.
-A standard bookkeeping argument show this map is indeed well-defined, as the order in which indices are dropped does not affect the construction, which completes the construction. \end{proof}

-\begin{remark} While we were at the final stage of preparation for this paper, Meyer~\cite{arXiv:2508.21601} announced a theorem establishing that the $(2, 1)$-category $\PrCorr$ is in fact a Dwyer--Kan localization of $\CstAlg$ with respect to the class of homomorphisms of the form $A \to \cK(A \oplus E)$ for separable right Hilbert $A$-modules $E$.
-A straightforward generalization of his theorem to the $G$-equivariant setting gives a more conceptual explanation of the above proposition. \end{remark}
+\begin{proof} In~\cite{arXiv:2508.21601} Meyer proves a theorem establishing that the $(2, 1)$-category $\PrCorr$ is in fact a Dwyer--Kan localization of the category of C$^*$-algebras and $\ast$-homomorphisms with respect to the class of homomorphisms of the form $A \to \cK(A \oplus E)$ for separable right Hilbert $A$-modules $E$.
+These maps are $\KK^G$-equivalences, hence a straightforward generalization of his theorem to the $G$-equivariant setting implies the claim.
+We present an alternative proof in Section~\ref{app:alt-proof}. \end{proof}